aliveairush/obsidian-dev-knowledge/TuiAnimated.md

+The name is quite missleading. it would be better if was called TuiLeaveAnimated

+This directive patches default renderer.
+And calling remove element only when animation ends.
+So this TuiAnimated only controls node destruction.

+## In details
 1) Getting instance of renderer to access his private methods (This is not angular way to do it , becouse it  prone to errors if some angular verion will change inner logic, it is even possible that they wont describe it in changelog, because it is private logic)
 ```ts
     private readonly renderer = inject(ViewContainerRef)._hostLView?.[11];